 In 2011, the European Union put back in place and subsequently toughened the visa ban against Belarus’ officials.
-In doing so, the EU referred to its own politically motivated assessments of the outcome of the 2010 presidential campaign and post-electoral developments in Belarus.
+In so doing, the EU referred to its own politically motivated assessments of the outcome of the 2010 presidential campaign and post-electoral developments in Belarus.
 Restrictions affected also financial transactions with several Belarusian companies.
-Supplies to Belarus of a number of categories of special-purpose goods and services were embargoed.
+Supplies to Belarus of a number of categories of specific goods and services were embargoed.

-At the end of 2012, high-level official contacts between Belarus, the EU and its Member States were resumed.
-In 2013 – 2015, the EU partially reduced the list of sanctioned Belarusian people and enterprises.
+At the end of 2012, high-level official contacts resumed between Belarus, the EU and its Member States.
+In 2013 – 2015 the EU partially reduced the list of the sanctioned Belarusian citizens and enterprises.

-Belarusian representatives contribute to the activities of all four multilateral EaP platforms (“Democracy, Good Governance and Stability”, “Economic Integration and Approximation with EU Sectoral Policies”, “Energy Security” and “Contacts between People”).
-Belarus is also part of the EaP Flagman Initiatives on civil protection, integrated border management, development of small and medium-size enterprises (SMEs), environmental management, and energy.
+Belarusian representatives contribute to the activities of all four multilateral EaP platforms (“Democracy, Good Governance and Stability”, “Economic Integration and Approximation with EU Sectoral Policies”, “Energy Security” and “Contacts between People”), its panels and flagship initiatives.

-Belarus stands for development of the EaP practical project-oriented activities in line with the interests of all Partner Countries.
-In cooperation with other countries Belarus promotes the development of concrete projects that would improve energy and transport interconnections, strengthen regional energy security, counter environmental risks, reinforce border security, and raise the efficiency of customs measures accompanying the trade between the EU and its Partner States.
+Belarus advocates more pragmatic cooperation under the EaP in line with the interests of all EU Partner States.
+In cooperation with other countries Belarus promotes development of concrete projects that would improve energy and transport interconnections, strengthen regional energy security, counter environmental risks, reinforce border security, and raise the efficiency of customs measures to facilitate trade between the EU and its Partner States.

-Following Belarus’ proposal, an EaP Business Forum was launched in 2011 as a platform for dialogue and cooperation among business communities, economic agencies and institutions of the Eastern Partners and the EU.
-In 2014, Belarus proposed an idea to launch a new Flagman Initiative on harmonization of digital markets of the EU and the EaP Partner Countries.
+Following Belarus’ proposal, an EaP Business Forum was launched in 2011 and an EaP Panel on Digital Markets Harmonization in 2015 as platforms for dialogue and cooperation among business communities and economic institutions of the Eastern Partners and the EU.

-Based on the importance to avoid creation of new dividing lines in the region, Belarus promotes consistently under the EaP the idea of ‘integration of integrations’ which in the long run could provide a basis for harmonization of the integration processes in the European Union and the Eurasian Economic Union, and creation of a common economic and humanitarian space between Vladivostok and Lisbon.
+Driven by the necessity to avoid new dividing lines in the region, Belarus is a firm advocate of the ‘integrating integrations’ idea in the EaP framework.
+In the long run it could provide a basis for convergence of the integration processes in the European Union and the Eurasian Economic Union, and creation of a common economic and humanitarian space between Vladivostok and Lisbon.

 Belarus-EU technical assistance cooperation is in good progress.
 The EU funds are used for modernization of the Belarusian border and customs infrastructure, promotion of exchange of best practices, and implementation of pilot projects in energy, transport, agriculture and food, nature protection, education, culture and other priority spheres.